 howard and the hopeless: “this album came at a time when i was experiencing significant changes in my life. i wrote these songs around the time that i broke up with an ex that i dated on and off for three years.

 soon after that breakup, i decided that i wanted to move to la and give music a shot as a full-time career. i spent a lot of time in hollywood at a friend’s studio. i was signed to his label at the time, so there was a lot of driving back and forth to make music with him. i get a lot of good thinking done while i’m driving, so the concept of this album (not to mention the lyrical content) came to me on the road. the 405 freeway in la connects to the 5 south and is called the san diego freeway. i always found this odd because the 405 doesn’t take you to san diego.”

 pdlr: What do your writing and recording processes entail?

-howard and the hopeless: “i am not too picky when it comes to getting in the studio and recording. i usually have a song pretty nailed down by that point. i am open to suggestions from engineers or other musicians as well to get the right sound or vibe. i put a lot of trust in my engineer, who is usually jacob, to get me to the place i want to go with a song.
+howard and the hopeless: “i am not too picky when it comes to getting in the studio and recording. i usually have a song pretty nailed down by that point. i am also open to suggestions from engineers or other musicians to get the right sound or vibe. i put a lot of trust in my engineer, who is usually jacob, to get me to the place i want to go.

-this ep was unique to write in the sense that i set out to do it with a specific vibe in mind for each track. i envisioned it as a mental road map of peaks and valleys that i wanted to reach throughout the ep. after experimenting with different guitar sounds, i settled into a style that i wanted the ep to convey. from there, i focused on distinct emotions that i wanted to highlight in each song.”
+this ep was unique to write because i had a specific vibe in mind for each track. i envisioned it as a mental road map of peaks and valleys that i wanted to reach. after experimenting with different guitar sounds, i settled into a style that i wanted the ep to convey. from there, i focused on distinct emotions that suited each song.”

 breaking down the tracks